lingala-anusha/FACE-RECOGNITION/README.md

 ```
 ## Controls

--q to quit the program/
+-q to quit the program\
 -space to pause/resume

 ## Output